arp242/zli/README.markdown

 }

 // You can check if the flag was present on the CLI with Set().
 This way you can
-// distinish between "was an empty value passed" // (-format '') and "this flag
+// distinguish between "was an empty value passed" (-format '') and "this flag
 // wasn't on the CLI".
 if format.Set() {
     fmt.Println("Format was set to", format.String())